ceramic-sf/quick-boi-source/bolq.md

 Good [science](#science-is-the-search-for-good-explanations) involves first developing an explanation about why something will happen, and then [testing](#testability-allows-falsification-of-theories) that explanation.
 This is only possible if there is a [tradition of criticism](#tradition-of-criticism).
 Doomsday prophets (world ends in 2 days) and gamblers (the next roll will be a 6) have testable theories, but this is bad science because it leads to explanations that are easy to vary (world actually ends in 4 days).

 *Good science is a good explanation plus a testable theory.
-The substance of scintific theory is explanation, and the explanation of errors constitutes most of the content of the design of any nontrivial scientific experiment.*
+The substance of scientific theory is explanation, and the explanation of errors constitutes most of the content of the design of any non-trivial scientific experiment.*

 ### The problem with correlations